[LACTO] Mom's easy yougurt recipe &

 Cook the noodles al dante.
 In a frying pan or wok,

-quickly stir-fry the spinach until it starts to wilt, then put this into
+quickly stir-fry the spinach until it starts to wilt, then put this

 a serving bowl.
 Stir-fry the noodles quickly with a little oil (peanut

 oil for flavor, maybe a splash of sesame oil also).
-Add this to the serving
+Add this to

 dish.
-Add the peanut butter and tuong ot to the hot noodles, and toss until
+Add the peanut butter and tuong ot to the hot noodles, and

 well melted and distributed.
-You can also add chunks of TVP if you want
+You can also add chunks of TVP if you

 to simulate the missing pork.